thoughtchimp/DropdownMenu/README.md

 menu.menuBackgroundColor = UIColor.yellowColor()              // Default is UIColor(red:0.267, green:0.157, blue:0.286, alpha:1).
 ```

-In the rest of the details, refer to DropdownMenuSample project.
+For the rest of the details, refer to DropdownMenuSample project.

 ## Licence